jameslesliecarter/disc_man/README.md

 ###But there is another way
 If you're fancy, and you have docker installed, and don't mind building and running it locally, you can run `docker build . -t ${your preferred image name}` and once your docker image has built, run `docker run -p 8080:8080 ${whatever you named the image}`, then head to localhost:8080 in your browser.

+###Of course both of these local run methods require a bit of tweaking.
+First check out the database/index.js file and input your local mysql db credentials, and if you're running it via docker, change `localhost` to `host.docker.internal`.
+You will also need to seed your local db with the discs themselves, but this csv is not currently available in the repo, so... sorry.

 Have fun finding some new discs, maybe even from manufacturers you haven't heard of!